aiqc/AIQC/docs/_build/html/_sources/community.rst.txt

 - Create a post on the `discussion board <https://github.com/aiqc/aiqc/discussions>`__ and introduce yourself so that we can help get you up to speed!

   + If you tell us what topics you are interested in, then we can help you get in sync with the project in a way that is enjoyable for everyone.

+  + We can design a *sprint* that represents a meaningful contribution to the project.
+This is not limited to software engineering.
+For example, it could be something like graphic design or blog-writing.

   + If you want to join the community calls, then be sure to include your timezone and email in your introduction.

-- Jump into the conversation in the `slack group <https://aiqc.readthedocs.io/en/latest/links.html>`__.
+- Jump into the conversation in the `Slack group <https://aiqc.readthedocs.io/en/latest/links.html>`__.

 ----